Ducks Ahoy!: Gameplay

-Development and release
+Development

 Ducks Ahoy! was developed by Joyce Hakansson Associates in Berkeley, California, and published by CBS Software.
 When designing educational games, the company aimed to create "low-threshold" software for children that are intuitive and free of barriers.
-To that end, the company employed a team of programmers, artists, musicians, writers, and educators—many of which were young women—when designing games.
+To that end, it employed a team of programmers, artists, musicians, writers, and educators—many of which were young women—when designing games.
 Joyce Hakansson Associates approached development as a creative workshop with the different positions working as a group.
 The company's founder, Joyce Hakansson, felt this approach created a broader representation of human thinking, emotions, and aesthetic.
 Sandy Curtis oversaw the project while Bobbi Hutcheson, Pat Monighan, and Mark Rosen focused on the educational research associated with the game.
 Will Stein programmed the game with Tom Buoye handling the Atari version.
 Bud Luckey oversaw the art and animation, and Ed Bogas was responsible for the music.

+Ed Bogas handled the game's music, which was well received by the gaming press.

 Omitting violence was an intentional decision in designing Ducks Ahoy!.
 The hippopotamus does not eat or otherwise harm the ducks, only knock over the gondola.
 Rather than reward aggression like shooting down planes in a shoot 'em up, the team aimed to create an environment of learning and play that a young child can control.
 Due to the limited memory on the game cartridges, the developers were unable to animate the ducks swimming to safety after jumping into the water.
 Worried about how young children might interpret this, the developers included language in the documentation to inform the player that the ducks swam to the beach safely.
 The developers added activities into the documentation in order to augment the software's learning concepts, so parents can explore them further with their children at home.
-Because the company had a lighthearted culture that valued creativity, the team injected humor and jokes as well.
-Part of the company's development process included regularly bringing in children from day care centers to review game concepts and playtest programs.
+Because Joyce Hakansson Associates had a lighthearted culture that valued creativity, the team injected humor and jokes as well.
+Part of its development process included regularly bringing in children from day care centers to review game concepts and playtest programs.
 An employee with a doctorate in childhood development would document the children's responses and interactions.